walterayalae/checklist_TOL/README.md

 Checklist

-Application to organize opening and closing procedures as well as employee schedules for Christmas event (Trail of Lights 2016).
+Application to organize opening and closing procedures, employee schedules and inventory for Christmas event (Trail of Lights 2016).

 Built with: